 Getting into the Aeromexico Lounge in Terminal 2 of the Mexico City airport is fairly easy (at least how it is compared to lounge access back home in the US).
 Here are the most common ways to do it:

-- Flying domestic business class on Aeromexico is the easiest way.
-Since I was flying to Tijuana in business class on this particular day, they welcomed me with open arms (figuratively speaking of course).
+- Flying domestic business class is the easiest way.
+Since I was flying to Tijuana in Aeromexico 737 MAX 9 business class on this particular day, they welcomed me with open arms (figuratively speaking of course).

 - You can purchase a Premier Lounge Membership which will get you into all other Aeromexico Lounges in Mexico as well – not just this one.